apereo/cas/docs/cas-server-documentation/services/LDAP-Service-Management.md

 JSON objects.
 The format and syntax of the JSON is identical to that of [JSON Service Registry](JSON-Service-Management.html).
 That's all, as far as the schema goes.

-{% include casproperties.html modules="cas-server-support-ldap-service-registry" %}
+{% include casproperties.html properties="cas.service-registry.ldap" %}

 ## Auto Initialization